TWUOnline/LDRS627/_pages/unit-6-overview.md

 <strong>Learning Cafe </strong>

 Before you continue with Unit 6, take a couple minutes to connect with other learners in the <em>Learning Cafe</em>.
 This week, use the following prompt to get a new conversation going<em>:  In 30 words or less, how would you describe yourself to someone who does not know you?
-OR • If someone were to write a book about you, what would the title be? </em>
+OR, If someone were to write a book about you, what would the title be? </em>

 &nbsp;